IDESplat: Iterative Depth Probability Estimation for Generalizable 3D Gaussian Splatting: Method

 To achieve high-quality 3D reconstruction, an accurate depth map $\bm{D}$ is crucial since it determines the centers of 3D Gaussians.
-However, this commonly used method only relies on a single cross-view warp to compute feature similarity, underutilizing cross-view geometry and often leading to unstable, coarse depth estimates.
-In addition, this typical correlation computation method requires storing all the dense warping features, which leads to a memory issue, especially when the depth candidate size $D$ is large.
+However, this commonly used method only relies on a single cross-view warp to compute feature similarity, underutilizing cross-view geometry and often leading to unreliable, coarse depth estimates.
+In addition, this typical correlation computation method requires storing all the dense warping features, which incurs significant memory overhead, especially when the depth candidate size $D$ is large.